sebsto/amplify-ios-getting-started/04_add_authentication.md

     When an authentication event is received, we call the `updateUserData()` method.
 This method keeps the `UserData` object in sync.
 The `UserData.isSignedIn` property is `@Published`, it means the user interface is automatically refreshed when the value changes.

+    We also add code to check previous authentication status at application startup time.
+When the application starts, it checks if a Cognito session already exists and updates the UI accordingly.

     In `Backend.init()`, **add the following code** after Amplify's initialization:

     ```Swift